Sweet Home ends Marshfield volleyball sesaon

 The Huskies struck early and often in the first set.
 Constantly setting up hitters Bailee Hartsook and Adaira Burger, Sweet Home rode their top attackers as the team tallied two separate 7-1 runs to run away with the set.

-Marshfield was competitive point-after-point, but Sweet Home’s ability to finish off plays pushed them post the Pirates.
-Additionally, while Sweet Home’s offense was cooking, Marshfield never quite in its normal rhythm.
+Marshfield was competitive point-after-point, but Sweet Home’s ability to finish off plays pushed them past the Pirates.
+Additionally, while Sweet Home’s offense was cooking, Marshfield never quite got in its normal rhythm.

 As a team Marshfield finished the day with 24 kills.
 Taylor Londo led the charge with 10 as Jamie Foster added five.
 Raegan Rhodes and Cedar Ward each finished with four.